Gan Kim Yong: Political career

-During the 2020 general election, Gan led the five-member PAP team contesting in Chua Chu Kang GRC and won about 59% of the vote.
+During the 2020 general election, Gan led a four-member PAP team contesting in Chua Chu Kang GRC and won about 59% of the vote.
 During the COVID-19 pandemic in Singapore, Gan and Lawrence Wong were appointed co-chairs of a multi-ministerial committee set up by the government on 22 January 2020 to manage the situation.
 Following a Cabinet reshuffle, on 15 May 2021, Gan became Minister for Trade and Industry.